wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

       .. note:: Other installed programs may associate with iso files and the :guilabel:`mount` option may not appear.
 If that software does not give the option to mount or extract the iso file, then follow the directions below.

       You can use `7-zip <https://www.7-zip.org/>`__ to extract the disk image by right-clicking, selecting :guilabel:`7-Zip` and selecting :guilabel:`Extract to...`.
-Then launch ``WPILibInstaller.exe``.
 Windows 11 users may need to select :guilabel:`Show more options` at the bottom of the context menu.

       .. image:: images/wpilib-setup/extract-windows-7.png
          :alt: After right clicking on the .iso file go to "7-Zip" then "Extract to....".

+      After opening the .iso file, launch the installer by opening ``WPILibInstaller.exe``.

+      .. note:: After launching the installer, Windows may display a window titled "Windows protected your PC".
+Click "More info" to reveal a "Run anyway" button that will allow you to run the installer.

    .. group-tab:: macOS